Sempervivum tectorum L.

 Houseleek, Liveforever, Common Houseleek, Hen and Chickens, Old Man and Woman, Roof Houseleek, Hens and Chicks, Bullock's Beard, Bullock's Eye, Devil's Beard, Earwort, Fuet, Healing Blade, Homewort, Imbroke, Jove's Beard, Jupiter's Beard, Jupiter's Eye, Poor Jan's Leaf, Roof Foil, Sengreen, St Patrick's Cabbage, Thunder Plant, Welcome-home-husband-however-drunk-you-be

-Sempervivum tectorum is an evergreen, perennial, mat-forming succulent that typically forms rosettes up to 4 inches (10 cm) across, of 50 to 60 thick glabrous leaves up to 3 inches (7.5 cm) long, that are sometimes purple-tipped.
+Sempervivum tectorum is an evergreen, perennial, mat-forming succulent that typically forms rosettes, up to 4 inches (10 cm) in diameter, of 50 to 60 thick, glabrous leaves up to 3 inches (7.5 cm) long.
+They are green, sometimes purple-tipped.
 The mother rosette spreads in all directions by horizontal stems to form offsets.
-In summer, leafy, pubescent, upright flowering stalks rise from the mother rosette to as much as 12 inches (30 cm) tall topped with cymes of red-purple flowers.
+In summer, leafy, pubescent, upright flowering stalks rise from the mother rosette up to 12 inches (30 cm) tall, topped with cymes of red-purple flowers.

 How to Grow and Care